pullashradha/PizzaOrder/README.md

 ## Known Bugs

-* Clicking on a standard pizza button or a side order button repeatedly adds the correct price to the Cart, but does not add more detailed links
+* Clicking repeatedly on a standard pizza button or a sides order button shows the correct summation of the price to the Cart, but does not add more detailed links

 ## Specifications